Our perception of what Digital Retail (or call it however you want) in the automotive business is broken.

 There are two main kinds of marketing: Regular Marketing & Direct-Response Marketing.

-I chose to do Direct-Response Marketing because I like to track, analyse & optimize based on data, not feelings or emotion.
+I chose to do Direct-Response Marketing because I like to track, analyze & optimize based on data, not hope.

 Any other type of marketing is irrelevant to me.
 You can build a huge business without going for anything else.
-Sorry “branding” people.
+Sorry “branding” people, but I like to be able to know if my ads work, better yet, if I’m making or losing money.

 Direct-Response Marketing will make your business sustainable and most importantly, fun for you and your team.

-Digital Marketing includes your message, image, process and is not only related to advertising.
+Digital Marketing includes your message, image, process but not limited to advertising.
 Marketing is not sales, they are two very different entities & serve different purposes, but when blended together, they can create an explosive sales environment.

-From Google to Facebook and Amazon, digital marketing is the base of most purchases we make today.
-Big or small.
+From Google to Facebook and Amazon, digital marketing is the base of most purchases we make today, big and small.

-The way all car dealerships position themselves.
-You must learn how to intentionally position yours where you want it.
+You must learn how to intentionally position your dealership with purpose.
 I can tell you very few car dealership operators and marketing managers do it effectively.
+Those who can’t achieve clear positioning are the ones left out hoping they’ll meet their sales target.
+This is not the right way to do this.

-There’s something wrong with marketing but mostly marketing players today.
+There’s something wrong with automotive marketing.
 Technology has exploded over the last 10 years and it seems like the number of solutions multiplies every year.

-As a result, instead of making everyone’s life simpler, digital tools have made your live easier on one hand, but created problems on the other.
+As a result, instead of making everyone’s life simpler, digital tools have created new buyers for us in the industry but also our customers.
 It has become confusing and complicated for auto dealers who need results today, not tomorrow.
 And guess what, it has somehow become more complicated for buyers too: more choice = more confusion.

-So many systems are taking over the world every day and all seem too good to be true.
-But the problem is this: They don’t talk to each other.
+So many systems are taking over the world every day but there’s a huge problem here: They don’t talk to each other.
 So to make your business run smoothly, you have to ask people to duplicate everything they do 2 or 3 times.
-What the…?
+Is this really what we need?

 But the reality is that you can’t throw everything together by simply paying the bills and crossing your fingers.
 Every change will require a change in habits from your team, and this will take time.